Pope Nicholas III: Death

 Pope Nicholas III was stricken ill quite unexpectedly.
 The Curia was residing at the time in the city of Viterbo.
 Pope Nicholas was at his country retreat at Castro Soriano.
 According to the Chronicon Parmense he was suddenly deprived of consciousness and movement (privatus subito omni sensu et motu).
 Bartholomeus (Ptolemy) of Lucca says, subito factus apoplecticus, sine loquela moritur ('suddenly stricken with apoplexy, he died without speaking').
 Nicholas was unable to make his confession, and died at his palace at Castro Soriano, in the diocese of Viterbo, on 22 August 1280.
 He had been pope for two years, eight months, and twenty-eight days.
 His remains were taken to Rome, where he was buried in the Vatican Basilica, in the Chapel of S. Nicholas.
 There was an alternative story circulating, as was frequently the case in the sudden deaths of medieval and renaissance popes—that the pope had been poisoned.

+According to the biography of the kabbalist Abraham Abulafia, the latter had gone to Rome in 1280 in order to convert Pope Nicholas III to Judaism.
+The Pope issued orders to "burn the fanatic" as soon as he reached Soriano, and the stake was erected in preparation close to the inner gate; but Abulafia set out for Soriano all the same and reached there August 22.
+While passing through the outer gate, he heard that the Pope had died from an apoplectic stroke during the preceding night.